By using this site, you agree to our Privacy Policy and our Terms of Use.

 III.
 The Three Essential Requirements of a QSF

-According to Treasury Regulation 1.468B-1(c), a fund must meet three critical criteria to qualify as a QSF:
+According to Treasury Regulation 1.468B-1(c), a fund must meet three critical criteria to qualify:

 1. Legal Recognition and Jurisdiction: The fund must be approved by a federal or state agency, and it should be subject to the continuing jurisdiction of that agency.

-3. Nature of Claims: The claim(s) should arise out of a tort, breach of contract, or violation of a law, and the fund should be recognized as a trust under applicable state law.
+3. Nature of Claims: The claim(s) should arise out of a tort, breach of contract, or violation of a law, and the fund should be created as a trust under applicable state law.

 IV.
 How Qualified Settlement Funds Work

 A QSF simplifies the litigation settlement process by providing a structure that benefits both plaintiffs and defendants.
-The defendant or their insurance company deposits the agreed-upon settlement amount into the QSF.
-Upon deposit, the defendant can claim an immediate tax deduction for the total amount and is released from further liabilities associated with the lawsuit.
+The defendant or their insurance company transfers the agreed-upon settlement amount into the fund.
+Upon transfer, the defendant can claim an immediate tax deduction for the total amount and released from further liabilities associated with the lawsuit.

 V. Advantages of Using a Qualified Settlement Fund